 And then I moved from London back to New York, and the weather became a whole lot less broth-friendly, especially in the summer, where the soupy humidity felt distressingly similar to the liquid in my cup.
 My batches of broth became once-a-month affairs, and then even less frequent.
 It's hard to say whether my health suffered—my anxiety is the main reason I'm interested in gut healing, and it's tangled up in so many different factors.
 I felt less vibrant and healthy, just not quite enough to go through the effort of making more broth.

-The purported benefits were much the same as bone broth: Collagen is meant to help seal and heal the gut lining, so less waste matter gets leaked into your system.
-On a far more attractive-to-envision level, collagen is also one of the key factors in creating plump, youthful skin and long, strong hair.
+The purported benefits were much the same as bone broth: Collagen supplements are meant to help seal and heal the gut lining, so less waste matter gets leaked into your system.
+On a far more attractive-to-envision level, collagen is also one of the key factors in supporting plump, youthful skin and long, strong hair.
 It's thought to support your natural production of collagen.
-It's similar to why we tell you to eat vitamin C or apply it topically, it's because it stimulates your body's production of collagen.
+It's similar to why we tell you to eat vitamin C or apply it topically, as it stimulates your body's production of collagen.

 After a few weeks, I began to get compliments on my skin.
-While it was never bad, I struggle with large pores ("what are those dots all over your face?" my husband's 8-year-old niece once asked), uneven texture, and ruddiness.
+While it was never bad, I struggle with large pores ("What are those dots all over your face?" my husband's 8-year-old niece once asked), uneven texture, and ruddiness.
 After three weeks, my skin looked smoother than it has since elementary school.
 I started wearing less foundation and began smiling at myself in mirrors more.
 Also, my nails grew fast.
 This side effect was less than welcome for me (I love my nails super short and find clipping them an annoying waste of time) but could be a boon for some people.
 And I found myself getting fewer anxiety-induced stomachaches and generally enjoying better digestion.
 After a month, I was a convert.

-As an editor at a wellness website, I try a lot of different trends, and very few stick.
+As an editor at a wellness website, I have tried a lot of different trends, and very few stick.
 Collagen has, and I think it's for two reasons: 1) I found a way to incorporate it into my existing routine, and 2) it ticks a lot of boxes.
 It serves the function of a protein powder, flavor enhancer, gut-healer, and skin-booster all in one.
 And if the only downside is having to cut my nails a bit more often?
 I can live with that.